garreeoke/xp-bucket-demo/README.md

 gain familiarity of how Crossplane works from using individual resources, to compositions and finally how Upbound builders can make it easier and more standardized.

-* Managed Resources - Build each resource on its own
+* **Managed Resources** - Build each resource on its own
-* Composite Resource Definition - Create a XRD and Composition to build everything with one API call
+* **Composite Resource Definition** - Create a XRD and Composition to build everything with one API call
-* IAM Builder - Same as #2, however this uses Upbound's IAM Builder functionality to automatically build the IAM and reduce configuration burden by 45%.
+* **IAM Builder** - Automatically configure the needed IAM and reduce configuration burden by 45%

 ** The IAM Builder is only available for Upbound's existing or potential customers.